johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

   lyric: |
     It burns, it burns, it burns
   commentary: |
-    For a song called “Shout”, I dunno, I was just expecting a little more...
+    For a song called “*Shout*”, I dunno, I was just expecting a little more...
 Oomph?

     There's only one, half-arsed, fleeting moment of robustness in this entire dreary ballad.
 Boring.
 Next.